Andrematomer/flicker-killer/README.md

 That's exactly what **Flicker Killer** does.
 It creates the perfect workaround by mimicking that solution, but invisibly.

-The app runs silently in your system tray and places a tiny, **completely transparent** and **click-through** window on your screen.
-Because this is a native window, it's enough to trick the browser into never attempting the problematic switch to FSE mode.
+The app runs silently in your system tray and places a tiny, transparent, and click-through window on your screen.
+Crucially, this window is set to 'always on top,' mimicking the behavior of a native Windows UI panel.
+This is enough to trick the browser into never attempting the problematic switch to FSE mode.

 The result?
 The glitch is eliminated entirely, and your fullscreen video playback is perfectly smooth.